bibekanandadatta/JHU-Dissertation-Template/README.md

 - If the Overleaf version is outdated for some reason (Overleaf takes a bit of time to update the templates), then you can download/clone this repository from GitHub, and compress it as a zip file.
 Go to Overleaf, Click on **New Project** -> **Upload Project**, then upload the zipped folder.

 - If you have your Overleaf and GitHub account linked and want to have copies of the project in both places, you can **fork** this repository.
 Then go to Overleaf and click on **New Project** -> **Import from GitHub**, it should list the forked project.
 Once imported, you can start working on it.
-But Overleaf and GitHub will not sync automatically; you will have to do it to have an updated version on GitHub.
+But Overleaf and GitHub will not sync automatically; you have to do it to have an updated version on GitHub.

 - Once you have imported the project, you need to compile the `00-main.tex` file using the `pdflatex` option (default on Overleaf) which will call all the auxiliary `.tex` files included to produce the final PDF.
 It should compile without any error on Overleaf.
 There might be warnings, but you can ignore them.